SaveBite/SaveBite-Flutter/second_semester_flutter_#1.md

 ### 4.5.2 Framework: Flutter
 Flutter is an open-source UI toolkit developed by Google that allows developers to create natively compiled applications from a single codebase.
-The choice of Flutter for CashWise was driven by several
+The choice of Flutter for SaveBite was driven by several
 advantages:
 - **Cross-Platform Compatibility**: Flutter enables the development of applications for both iOS and Android platforms without the need to maintain separate codebases, significantly reducing